Poem

 Just touching each other's hands.

-lines [on the monument] stated predictably
+monument] stated predictably

 About the killing of "Soviet citizens".